Experience the tools to better appreciate a fine wine

 87 Avenue Road, 2nd Floor, Toronto, Ontario

-Session One: Introduction To Tasting
+Section One: Tasting

 In this session, the groundwork is laid for the rest of the program.
 The introduction to tasting focuses on the appearance of the wine, olfactory qualities, and description of the palate.
 You will learn the ability to make an informed evaluation of these three main areas and will be equipped, with the skills to competently taste each and every wine from here forward.

-Session Two: Viticulture
+Section Two: Viticulture

 From the early stages of the vine’s lifecycle to vine pruning, training and cultivation.
 This session outlines the growth cycle of the vine and the associated viticultural practices.